Laser induced Compton Scattering to Dark Matter in Effective Field Theory: DM-electron EFT and laser induced scattering

 \subsection{The electron’s Volkov state wave function}

-In the presence of an electromagnetic potential, the wave function of a relativistic fermion of mass $m$ is subjected to the following Dirac equation \bee (i \slashed{\partial} - Qe \slashed{A} -m) \psi(x)=0 \;, \ene where $e$ is the unit of electric charge and $Q$ is the charge operator (e.g. $Q\psi=-\psi$ for electron).
+In the presence of an electromagnetic potential, the wave function of a relativistic fermion of mass $m$ is governed by the following Dirac equation \bee (i \slashed{\partial} - Qe \slashed{A} -m) \psi(x)=0 \;, \ene where $e$ is the unit of electric charge and $Q$ is the charge operator (e.g. $Q\psi=-\psi$ for an electron).
 We assume that the electromagnetic potential $A^\mu(x)$ of the incoming laser field moves along the direction specified by the wave vector $\boldsymbol{k}$ which satisfies the on-shell condition $k^2=0$.
 To be specific, the laser wave is assumed to be circularly polarized and monochromatic~\cite{King:2018qbq}.
-In the Lorentz gauge $k \cdot A=0$, the vector potential $A^\mu$ can be described as
+In the Lorentz gauge $k \cdot A=0$, the vector potential $A^\mu$ can be expressed as